 Academic Charge Ceremony

-New members in the University Honors and Scholars Program are recognized by the University President and Provost during a formal ceremony at the beginning of the semester.
+New members in the Honors Program are recognized by the University President and Provost during a formal ceremony at the beginning of the semester.
 It is at this time that students are given the charge to pursue high academic achievement through initiatives that advance innovation, motivation, and success.

 Quality Research Experiences